Landy Anderson is a former Foster Care Supervisor with over 30 years experience in child welfare.

 - 27,000 First Nations children are estimated to be in CAS care, which accounts for 30-40%

-of all children in Canada’s child welfare system, Aboriginal children represent less than 5% of the child population (Blackstock and Trocmé, 2005).
+of all children in Canada’s child welfare system, Indigenous children represent less than 5% of the child population (Blackstock and Trocmé, 2005).

 - First Nations children are being placed in out of